 those properties can be loaded into Python for analysis in WNTR.

 When simulating the effects of an earthquake, fragility curves are commonly used to define the probability that a component is damaged with respect to peak ground acceleration, peak ground velocity, or repair rate.
 The American Lifelines Alliance report [ALA01] includes seismic fragility curves for water system components.
-See Stochastic simulation for more information on fragility curves.
+See Fragility curves for more information.

 Since properties like peak ground acceleration, peak ground velocity, and repair rate are a function of the distance to the epicenter, node coordinates in the water network model must be in units of meters.
-Since some network models use other units for node coordinates, WNTR includes a method to change the coordinate scale.
-To change the node coordinate scale by a factor of 1000, for example, use the following code:
+Since some network models use other units for node coordinates, WNTR includes methods to change coordinate scale, as shown in the following example.

-The following code can be used to compute peak ground acceleration, peak ground velocity, and repair rate:
+The following example computes peak ground acceleration, peak ground velocity, and repair rate for each pipe.

 Pipe breaks or leaks¶